mtlynch/mediagoblin/docs/source/siteadmin/deploying.rst

     nginx -t

-If you encounter any errors, review your nginx configuration files, and try to resolve them.
-If you do not encounter any errors, you can start your nginx server with one of the following commands (depending on your environment)::
+If you encounter any errors, review your Nginx configuration files, and try to resolve them.
+If you do not encounter any errors, you can start your Nginx server with one of the following commands (depending on your environment)::

     sudo /etc/init.d/nginx restart